-- 1. Organize and spread supplies around a large table - For larger groups, categorize materials and place on individual tables (e.g. soil table, plant table, life cycle table....) - 2.
-Print off enough observation sheets for each participant - 3.
+- 1. Organize and spread supplies around a large table - For larger groups, categorize materials and place on individual tables (e.g. soil table, plant table, Pond water table, life cycle table, etc....) - 2.
+Print off Explorer handbooks for each participant - 3.
 Instruct participants they may use any of the tools provided to explore and make observations.
 They must not destroy or damage any of the materials (e.g. do not kill or harm any bugs, do not trip apart leaves if there is not enough for each person.) - 4.
 Allow participants the time allowed to make and record their observations